ipref/coredns/plugin/ipref/README.md

   from the server block are used.
 * **IGNORED_NAMES** in `except` is a space-separated list of domains to exclude from resolving.
 * `upstream` specifies the address of the upstream DNS server (eg. `8.8.8.8`).
+* `ea-ipver` causes the server to return SERVFAIL for AAAA (resp.
+A) requests if `ea-ipver` is set to 4 (resp.
+6); when set to `both` (the default), all requests will go to the mapper, and SERVFAIL will only be returned if the mapper returns NACK.
+* `gw-ipver` is similar to `ea-ipver`, except for the IP version of the IPREF gateway in the context of AA records.
+Setting this is useful to avoid unnecessary upstream DNS requests or requests to the mapper when the local gateway only supports tunnelling over a specific IP version.
 * `mapper` specifies the mapper name (optional)
 * `mapper-socket-dir` specifies the path to the directory containing the Unix domain socket for communication with the gateway - the default is `/var/run/ipref-gw`.